woowenjun99/tp/docs/DeveloperGuide.md

 ### Create/Delete account feature

-This feature is facilitated by `AccountList` Class within the `Accounts` Component
+This feature is facilitated by `AccountList` Class within the `Accounts` Component.
-The method called from `AccountList` is the `addAccount` method which creates a new `Account` object
+The method called from `AccountList` is the `addAccount` method which creates a new `Account` object.The `deleteAccount` method called from `AccountList` delete the specified `Account` object.

-The current implementation initialises the `Account` with 0 balance
+The current implementation initialises the `Account` with 0 balance.
+Only currency account which 0 balance can be deleted.

-Given below is an example of the usage of the Create Account feature and the mechanism at each step
+Given below is an example of the usage of this feature and the mechanism at each step

 Step 1: The user launches the application for the first time and `AccountList` is created with no `Account`
 ![AccountListObjectDiagram1](images/AccountListObjectDiagram1.png)